Visit Buckingham Palace: How To Get Into The State Rooms And Elsewhere

 Visit Buckingham Palace: Rich red walls and huge gold framed painting hung up on it

-See how the other half live, at the Queen's Gallery.
+See how the other half live, at the King's Gallery.
 Image: public domain

-Part of the Buckingham Palace complex, the Queen's Gallery invites you to bathe in the cultural riches of royalty: Queen Charlotte's tortoiseshell and gold notebook; absurdly ornate furniture; an embarrassment of priceless paintings by the ilk of Canaletto and da Vinci.
-There are changing exhibitions, enlightening lectures, and it's easier to access than the State Rooms — because it's open all year (although not on Tuesdays, Wednesdays and special occasions).
-Again, if you're a tax paying Brit, you might hope that you could visit without paying a penny, but that's not the case — adult tickets are a kingly/queenly £17.
-Still, those ornate gold frames don't pay for themselves...
+Part of the Buckingham Palace complex, the King's Gallery invites you to bathe in the cultural riches of royalty: Queen Charlotte's tortoiseshell and gold notebook; absurdly ornate furniture; an embarrassment of priceless paintings by the ilk of Canaletto and da Vinci.
+There are changing exhibitions, enlightening lectures, and it's easier to access than the State Rooms because it's open all year (although not on most Tuesdays and Wednesdays).
+Again, if you're a tax-paying Brit, you might hope you could visit without paying a penny, but no such luck: adult tickets are a kingly £19.
+Those ornate gold frames don't pay for themselves...

 Visit the Royal Mews

-If you like your set of wheels to be golden, stately, and pulled by a bunch of horses with manes more coiffured than Rylan, the Royal Mews is for you.
+If you like your ride to be golden, stately, and pulled by a bunch of horses with manes more coiffured than Rylan, the Royal Mews is for you.
 Here, in these working stables you can ogle the various carriages that have whisked the royals through the streets of London and beyond.
-Whereas you might expect this kind of thing to be part of a visit to Buckingham Palace, like the Queen's Gallery, it's a separate attraction, with adult entry setting you back a not insignificant £15.
+Whereas you might expect this kind of thing to be part of a visit to Buckingham Palace, like the King's Gallery, it's a separate attraction, with adult entry setting you back a not insignificant £17 (or £19 if you show up on the day).

 Watch Changing the Guard